A package of legislation aimed at making limousines safer across New York has been signed into law by Governor Andrew Cuomo.

 Creation of Passenger Task Force (S.6189C/A.1316C)

 This legislation establishes the stretch limousine passenger safety task force to conduct a comprehensive review of matters influencing the safety, adequacy, efficiency and reliability of stretch limousine transportation.
+Visit Limo Find for limousine services near you.

 Drug and Alcohol Testing (S.6186B/A.712A)